 A concern with large cash transfer programs is that ineligible individuals will figure out ways to gain access.
 For example, in this program, it may be that the health workers register women who are not actually pregnant.
 The first variable, P1a, is equal to the percent of registrees who are necessarily ineligible (those who are not pregnant women).
 The second variable, P1b, is the percent of registrees who are ineligible under the rules of the experiment, but would be eligible if the program were implemented at scale.
-The main two cases for this are: a) the child is too old to have been included in this scheme; (b) the woman falls outside the catchment area of the treatment AWC.
+The main case for this is if the child is too old to have been included in this scheme.
 If the scheme were implemented universally, this would be irrelevant.